emqx/emqx-docs/en_US/configuration/HOCON.md

-# HOCON
+# Configuration File Format

+EMQX uses HOCON as the configuration file format since version 5.0.
 [HOCON (Human-Optimized Config Object Notation)](https://github.com/emqx/hocon) is a human-readable configuration file format based on the JSON format.
-HOCON supports hierarchical configurations and variable substitution, making it easier to manage complex configurations.
-HOCON also allows for comments and includes, which further improves the maintainability and modularity of the configuration files.
+HOCON allows for comments and includes, which further improves the maintainability and modularity of the configuration files.
+It also supports hierarchical configurations and variable substitution, making it easier to manage complex configurations.

-Therefore, starting from version 5.0, EMQX uses HOCON as the configuration file format.

-## HOCON Syntax
+## Syntax

 HOCON values can be represented as JSON-like objects, for example: